 The DfJ Program operates at Jordan River Learning Federation (JRLF) in the South and expanded to Launceston and Newstead Colleges in the North at the start of term one 2021.
 The DfJ Steering Committee determined in early 2021 that there are insufficient disadvantaged students at New Norfolk High School to justify the program this year.
-The Steering Committee is currently considering Claremont College as a second school in the South for the program to also operate from.
+The Steering Committee recently approved Claremont College as a second school in the South for the program to also operate from, commencing in term 3.